dylan17th/dylans-portfolio/README.md

 # My Portfolio

 ### Project Description
-this is a description for my portfolio
+My portfolio contains projects and information that make it easy for hiring managers to view my work/contact me.

 ### Functionality
  - View my resume with the click of a button in a seperate window